 Water and wastewater

 Municipalities in Alberta are responsible for providing water and wastewater services to residents.
-This is not a simple task, with service providers working to prevent contamination, meet stringent regulations, and manage prohibitive costs.
-Across Alberta, concerns have been raised that the current water allocation is ill-suited to our changing climate and water supplies, municipalities are struggling to attract and retain skilled water and wastewater operators, and contamination remains a pervasive threat.
+This is not a simple task, with service providers working to prevent contamination, meet stringent regulations, and manage costs.
+Across Alberta, concerns have been raised that the current water allocation is ill-suited to our changing climate and water supplies.
+Municipalities are struggling to attract and retain skilled water and wastewater operators, and contamination remains a pervasive threat.

 Choose one of the accordions below for more information on major issues in drinking water and wastewater:

-Water allocation is the process by which the Government of Alberta grants licenses for water use.
-Under this system, municipalities, private companies, individuals and other users can apply for a license to withdraw a certain amount of water from a water source each year.
-In the South Saskatchewan River Basin, where there is a Water Management Plan in place, existing licensees can voluntarily transfer their allocation to other licensees or new users subject to review by the regulator.
+Water allocation is how the Government of Alberta manages and authorizes the use of the province’s water resources.
+Through this system, municipalities, private companies, individuals, and other users can apply for a license to withdraw a specific amount of water from a source each year.

 Municipalities are increasingly concerned about the growing level of contamination in water.
 Various products that are commonly used by people across the country, such as pharmaceuticals and personal care products, are often flushed into water systems, creating the risk that our source water becomes unfit for use.
 These include products that many people would not think twice about disposing of, such as flushable wipes or skincare products with microbeads.
 In addition, uncontrolled stormwater runoff and wastewater leakage can deliver pesticides, fertilizer, animal waste, and hydrocarbons from residential, industrial, and agricultural uses into our water.

 In Canada, contaminants are managed in several different ways.
 The federal government is responsible for setting out regulations, guidelines and objectives related to chemical contaminants and does so by assessing all new chemical substances for toxicity.
-When a substance is found to be toxic, Environment Canada conducts a further assessment of the risk the contaminant poses to human and environmental health and may ban or restrict it.
-As of fall 2018, 3,621 substances have been assessed under the current Chemicals Management Plan, and 456 have been found to be toxic.
+When a substance is found to be toxic, Environment and Climate Change Canada conducts a further assessment of the risk the contaminant poses to human and environmental health and may ban or restrict it.
+As of April 2023, 4144 of the 4363 priority substances have been assessed according to the Horizon Evaluation.

 However, even chemicals that are allowed for use can be damaging to our water supplies, and this is where the provincial government comes in.
 The province is responsible for monitoring and reporting water quality, and currently does so through the Alberta Environmental Monitoring and Science Program, which makes a variety of reports and information available to the public on their website.